-Tagging pages allows you to see page traffic and understand the flow & behaviour of your mobile users.
+Tagging pages allows you to view Page traffic and understand the flow and behavior of your mobile users.

-Pendo’s Mobile SDKs start collecting analytics after a successful install and are retroactive.
-This means that Pendo automatically tracks any user action in your app, providing insights without any prior app tagging.
+Pendo’s Mobile SDKs start collecting analytics after a successful install.
+At the time of tagging, analytics is retroactive to the time the SDK was installed.
+This means that Pendo automatically tracks user action in your app without any prior tagging.

-- Click on Manage Pages In-App to tag pages through our In-App Designer.
+- Go to Pages and select Manage Pages In-App to tag pages through our In-App Designer.

 - Select your mobile application from the list and Launch Designer.